-Q. Involvements that have given you joy in addition to professional work?
+Q. Involvements that give you joy in addition to professional work?

 I continue to sing, dance, draw and enjoy worship.
 Jazz music is my favorite with a bias for South African jazz.
-Vietnamese food is by far my favorite.
-I head to the beach for holidays;there is nothing more soothing to my soul than sleeping to the sound of ocean waves.
+I head to the beach for holidays; there is nothing more soothing to my soul than sleeping to the sound of ocean waves.
 I love a good dose of humor and cruising on my motorcycle.

 EMHS was formative for me.
 My faith and vocation were shaped by these two years in significant ways.
 Daryl Zook, my cross country coach was much more than a coach, he was a mentor using every opportunity he had to give us life lessons within the experience and discipline of long distance running.
 The same could be said of Jay Hartzler, my choir director, and Harvey Yoder and David Mumaw, my teachers.
 May EMHS continue to be a refuge, an anchor for faith-forming, vocation-building, and life-transformative experiences for the generations to come!